pytorch/pytorch/docs/source/sparse.rst

 Operator overview
 +++++++++++++++++

-Fundamentally, operations on Tensor with sparse storage formats behave the same as operations on Tensor with strided (or other) storage formats.
+Fundamentally, operations on tensors with sparse storage formats behave the same as operations on tensors with strided (or other) storage formats.
 The particularities of storage, that is the physical layout of the data, influences the performance of an operation but should not influence the semantics.

 We are actively increasing operator coverage for sparse tensors.
-Users should not expect support same level of support as for dense Tensors yet.
+Users should not expect support same level of support as for dense tensors yet.
 See our :ref:`operator<sparse-ops-docs>` documentation for a list.

     >>> b = torch.tensor([[0, 0, 1, 2, 3, 0], [4, 5, 0, 6, 0, 0]])